vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 		- Oh, I forgot to finish the clock example, sorry.
 So, where were we?
 Ah, yes:
 		- Darin from Bewitched
 		- [Eminem's Boy Band construction algorithm](https://www.youtube.com/watch?v=0QOya9-lwQk&feature=youtu.be&t=9m40s) - no Eminem wasn't flirting with Weird Al Yankovic, although the "interview" is hilarious, you know what I'm sayin'?
+		- Memes = (famous quote/movie line/song lyric/etc) modulo (a common experience but in a different area than the original)

 #### More hilarious jokes
 - [Gray code](https://en.wikipedia.org/wiki/Gray_code), not to be confused with _The Gary Code_, which is the set of rules governing the Gary, Indiana based [Fight Club](https://en.wikipedia.org/wiki/Fight_Club).